-Watch This!: America’s Transition from Radio to Television
+Watch This!
+America's Transition from Radio to Television

-Project Summary
+A Summary

-Logline: As the world transitions from traditional television into the age of streaming online media, this six hour docuseries examines the challenges America faced when adapting the highly popular audio entertainment content of radio broadcasting to the new visual medium of television; its legendary and unsung heroes; and the innovations the new format brought to a captivated audience.
+Logline: As the world transitions from traditional television into the age of streaming online media, this six hour docuseries examines the challenges America faced when adapting the highly popular audio entertainment content of radio broadcasting to the new visual medium of television; its popular and unsung heroes; and the innovations the new format brought to a captivated audience.

 One hundred years ago, the American public was formally introduced to radiophone broadcasting or “wireless telephony” as it had been known during the two decades of its rise from amateur to professional status.
 “Radio” described the new medium of entertainment as well as the mechanical device that delivered the transmission of human voices across vast distances without the need of telephone cables.